AlexandreWritesCode/twitter_clone/README.md

  - bcrypt
  - faker
  - paginate
- - act_as_votable
- - carrierwave

 ### Step 2: Raking and running
-	First, create the database (this is likely unnecessary although advised)
+	First, create the database
 		% rake db:migrate
 	Then run the server
 		% rails s

-### Step 3: Viewing our website
+### Step 3: Viewing my website
     In a browser, go to
         % localhost:3000

 ### Note
-	If the gem, 'postgres' doesn't work (as it continued to give us problems through our development), we found using
+	If the gem, 'postgres' doesn't work (as it initially gave me problems in my development), I found using
 		% sudo apt-get install libpq-dev
 	and then going through the above steps again circumvented the problem.

 ## User Guide

  - Start off by creating an account.
-All you have to do is provide us with you name, email, and password (no account validation so you can get started right off the bat!)
+All you have to do is provide your name, email, and password (no account validation so you can get started right off the bat!)
- - Customize your avatar (using Gravatar)!
-Make it something cool and unique
+ - Customize your avatar (using Gravatar)
  - Start following people to populate your feed
  - Make posts: these will appear on your feed and profile view
- - Click the like button to like another person's work

-## Features

-Our platform has tons of great features!
-With Mosiac you can:

- - Upload Music
- - Upload Pictures and Paintings
- - Post short stories, poems, and other pieces of writing
- - Follow your artistic companions
- - Like other people's work
- - A feed to keep you updated with all the latest work

 ## (Notable) Documentation